Aziiimm/Jumble/README.md

 ## To Dos:

 - [ ] Adjust Letter Frequency
+- [ ] When auth is implemented, change routes to use req.user.{id, etc as necessary} from middleware
 - [ ] Add Guest Account feature (cannot participate in multiplayer games)
 - [ ] Add Google Analytics